bilboy64/feedforward-convolutional-nn/README.md

 ## Also:

 Folder "youtube_melgrams" contains copyrighted material.
+This project was run using Kaggle.